 #Mumlife ain't easy.
 In fact, it can get downright scary sometimes.
 In honour of Halloween, here's some of the most horrifying experiences we've heard so far…

 Motherhood sure can rustle up lots of different emotions.
 Joy, when we held our babies for the first time and sniffed their soft, downy heads of hair.
 Anger, when we’ve told them a jillion times NOT to lick the windows.
-There’s also those feelings of guilt, fear and surprisingly quite often, shock.
+There are also those feelings of guilt, fear and surprisingly quite often, shock.
 And there’s no perfect time like Halloween to start talking about the times we mums have been shocked to our cores thanks to our precious little angels.
 We’ve (barely) lived to tell the tale… so read on for the most horrifying #mumlife experiences we’ve heard so far…

 Horror stories from mums

 I still have nightmares over my last long-haul flight with my kids.
 It was the eight-hour journey that took us from Sydney to Singapore.
 It was horrific – not the most ideal introduction to our new life here!
 My nine-month-old baby was a dream on the flight (thank you, magic boobie juice), but my two-year-old was inconsolable.
-She was going out of her mind with tiredness, and didn’t know what to do with herself.
+She was going out of her mind with tiredness and didn’t know what to do with herself.
 And boy, did she let the whole plane know!
 Her screaming was enough to wake the dead and it broke my heart – there was literally nothing I could do.
 She didn’t want to be touched, held, talked to, distracted… she just wanted her (horizontal) bed.
-In the end, after an eternity of howling and lashing out, she passed out with exhaustion.
+In the end, after an eternity of howling and lashing out, she passed out from exhaustion.
 But we had another couple of rounds of it every time she woke up.
 Everyone on that flight must have hated us.
 She’s old enough to be pacified with some screen time now, but I’m putting a stop to anything longer than three hours of flying until my youngest gets a bit older.
 I’m still haunted by the experience!

-I went in to a doctor’s appointment with my oldest when she was a few weeks old because she was colicky.
+I went to a doctor’s appointment with my oldest when she was a few weeks old because she was colicky.
 It was my first appointment without my husband.
 I was tired and overwhelmed.
 I was seeing the male paediatrician who was at her birth, as I didn’t have a relationship with my daughter’s actual paediatrician yet.
 She started crying and so I went to feed her.
 I whipped out my boob in front of this man I hardly knew and my milk started spraying across the room.
 Easily four feet, maybe more.
 Pretty sure I almost hit him with it.
 Think he left the practice soon after!

-The Rise of the Shapeshifters
+9. The rise of the shapeshifters

 My three-year-old little girl was playing quietly at home by herself.
 Everything was normal; nothing seemed out of place.
 But when I went to the fridge later that afternoon, I found a shape-sorting cube in the fridge.
 When I took it out, I realised my daughter had pushed her poop through the shapes!